-On a packraft the consensus seems to be skegs make little difference and I can believe it before I knew it and now I know it.
-The bow still bobs left to right as you paddle, less so with a load mounted on the bow.
-Tracking – actually going straight – really is not a problem on a packraft because you can’t go that fast.
+On a packraft the consensus seems to be skegs make little difference.
+I can believe it before I knew it and now I know it.
+The bow still yaws or bobs a little left to right as you paddle; less so with a load mounted on the bow.
+Tracking – actually going straight – is not the same thing and not a problem on a packraft because you can’t go that fast.
 You move along with a moderate left-right bow shuffle which it’s true, does limit your speed – but speed is limited by a packraft’s hull shape anyway.
+Or is it?

-If anything a packraft skeg fitted under the bow rather than the stern might limit this yawing, but I imagine you’ll loose much of the instant turning ability.
+If anything a packraft skeg fitted under the bow rather than the stern might limit this yawing, but I imagine you’ll destroy the instant turning ability for little actual benefit.
 Good for crossing a long lake in a hurry maybe.
 Can’t say I’ve seen this idea mentioned, though I am sure someone’s considered it.
-Since 2011 we’ve the more pointy Alpacka models where the extended stern can be considered to have the same effect as a skeg.
+Since 2011 we have the more pointy Alpackas where the extended stern has the same effect as a skeg.
 The idea has been widely copied by other manufacturers and it definitely works.